nati589/Stock-Management-System/README.md

 - User Account

   - Make sales
+    - Add to cart
+    - Remove from cart
+    - Calculate total
   - Register products
   - Filter products by category
   - Sell products to customers on credit